-With the low level of research devoted to GFRP reinforcing in concrete compression members, combined with the results of this study relating to ductility of the reinforcement, failure mode of the member and warning before failure, it is suggested that somewhat higher safety factors be employed when designing GFRP reinforced members.
+The results of this study also relate to the ductility of the reinforcement, failure mode of the member and warning before failure – and our findings indicate higher safety factors can be employed when designing GFRP reinforced members.

 The advantages of GFRP reinforcement as a substitute for traditional steel reinforcing bars:

-- Lightweight (approximately ¼ the density of steel); and
+- Lightweight (approximately ¼ the density of steel)

 - Low thermal and electrical conductivity.